8th March 2018

 Whilst you may think the burning of resin bound mixers maybe the easiest and quickest way of cleaning out the resin, it is certainly not recommended.
 This is because when you decompose the polyurethane in the resin, it gives off toxic gasses such as carbon monoxide, carbon dioxide, nitrous oxides and hydrogen cyanide.
 Inhaling such particles can be very toxic and dangerous to yourself and to others.
 Don’t risk it.

-When cleaning the forced action mixer in between mixes, the trap door should be left open in order to make sure it doesn’t seize up.
+When cleaning the Baron forced action mixer in between mixes, the trap door should be left open in order to make sure it doesn’t seize up.
 Any excess resin bound aggregates can be simply removed with a sponge soaked in white spirit.
-The mixer is then easily wiped clean with a clean and dry cloth, ready for the next resin bound mixture to be added.
+The mixer is then easily wiped clean with a clean and dry cloth.
+It is now ready for the next resin bound mixture to be added.

 We are a Baron mixer dealership and have trade supplies of Baron mixers for sale.
 Find out more about resin forced action mixers.
-For more information please call the sales office on 01484 400 855 and speak to our friendly team who will be able to advise you on quotes and queries.
+For more information please call the sales office on 01484 400 855.
+Speak to our friendly team who will be able to advise you on quotes and queries.